CobiontID/CobiontID.github.io/README.md

 </iframe>
 </div>

-This sample contains multiple clusters of contaminant scaffolds of microbial origin, in addition to the target genome (a non-vascular plant).
+As expected, this sample contains multiple clusters of contaminant scaffolds of microbial origin, in addition to the target genome (a non-vascular plant).
 Each scaffold is colour-coded by an additional sequence feature, to allow potential contamination to be spotted more easily.
 Contigs that are of interest can be selected with the lasso tool and downloaded.

 ##### Features (colours represent quantile bins)
 - "Hexamer": Estimated coding density